 But there were difficulties.
 The dispute between Fox and Disney over Marvel characters extended beyond Quicksilver.
 The success of the Marvel Cinematic Universe (MCU), as well as Disney’s acquisition of Marvel Entertainment, put a strain on Marvel’s relationship with Fox.
 Clearly, Marvel wanted to reacquire the film rights to the X-Men, and clearly, Fox had no intention of giving them up.
 With the two parties at an impasse, the publishing of X-Men comics was affected.
 In the ’90s, when X-Men comics were arguably at the height of their popularity, Marvel published around 9-12 X-Men-related issues per month.
 Over time, Marvel increased the number of books they published each month, and the X-Men titles increased proportionally.
 At their peak, 2009-2013, Marvel published 25-35 X-Men-related titles each month.
 And then, in 2014, the year Days of Future Past was released, that number dropped significantly.

-Over the next few years, Marvel published 9-17 X-Men-related books per month, with most of them related to popular solo characters such as Wolverine or Deadpool.
+Over the next few years, Marvel published up to 17 X-Men-related books per month, with most of them related to popular solo characters such as Wolverine or Deadpool.
 Marvel Comics outwardly claimed to be supporting the X-Men, and even hired Brian Michael Bendis, the creative force behind the Avengers revival a decade earlier, to write two X-Men titles.
 But their cancelling of other X-books was telling.
 There were no comic book tie-ins to coincide with the release of Days of Future Past.
 The Inhumans, another large group of Marvel characters with a variety of powers, began to take on greater prominence in the comics, almost as if to fill the void left by X-Men.
-As Marvel editor Tom Brevoort said on his Tumblr page in July 2014, "If you had two things, and on one you earned 100% of the revenues from the efforts that you put into making it, and the other you earned a much smaller percentage for the same amount of time and effort, you'd be more likely to concentrate more heavily on the first, wouldn't you?"
+As Marvel editor Tom Brevoort said on his Tumblr page in July 2014, “If you had two things, and on one you earned 100% of the revenues from the efforts that you put into making it, and the other you earned a much smaller percentage for the same amount of time and effort, you’d be more likely to concentrate more heavily on the first, wouldn’t you?”

 Also, as the release of Days of Future Past approached, two separate lawsuits were filed against director Bryan Singer alleging sexual abuse.
 As a result, Singer dropped out of the promotional tour for the film.
 The lawsuits were dismissed later that summer, but more allegations kept popping up.
 Despite this, Fox seemed happy with his work on this film and immediately secured him to direct the sequel, X-Men: Apocalypse.
 Things would get worse with Singer, but I will discuss that in my forthcoming X-Men: Apocalypse article.

 To end on a more positive note, not only was Days of Future Past well-received by critics and audiences but the plan to restore the X-Men to box office glory succeeded.
 The film made $234 million in North America, a 55% increase in ticket sales over First Class, and the ninth-biggest film of the year.
 Worldwide was even better, with $748 million, which is still the record for an X-Men team film and made it the sixth-biggest film of the year worldwide.
 Much of that success is due to China, which the film actively courted with a setting in China and casting Chinese superstar Fan Bingbing in a small role.
 The film made $116 million in China, whereas First Class did not even have a Chinese release.
 The recovery of the X-Men series seemed complete, and the future seemed bright.
-The next X-Men team film would try to capitalise on this success but before then the X-Men producers would spin-off a little character named Deadpool into his own film.
+The next X-Men team film would try to capitalise on this success but before then the X-Men producers would spin off a little character named Deadpool into his own film.

 * * *